 Example: Distributed training on a finite TensorFlow distributed dataset

-TF-DF expect a distributed finite worker-sharded TensorFlow dataset:
+TF-DF expects a distributed finite worker-sharded TensorFlow dataset:

 - Distributed : A non-distributed dataset is wrapped in

-- finite: The dataset should read the examples only once.
+- finite: The dataset should read each example exactly once.
 The dataset

 should should not contain any